frankkilcommins/SwaggerHub-Portal-Management/products/SwaggerHub Portal APIs/Getting-Started.md

-Welcome to the SwaggerHub Portal API! 👋
+# Welcome to the SwaggerHub Portal API! 👋

+> 🚧 This is only a sample product.
+If you want the real API Hub Portal docs, then head over to [https://developer.smartbear.com/](https://developer.smartbear.com/)

 The SwaggerHub Portal is an API developer portal designed to provide a seamless and comprehensive experience for teams and companies to showcase their APIs.
 This guide will help you get started and understand the business value of the SwaggerHub Portal API. 🚀